-The IRISconsole software allows an O2 or Indy workstation to control Origin200, Origin2000, CHALLENGE, Onyx2, and Onyx systems through one or two Silicon Graphics ST-1600 or ST-1616 multiplexers.
+The IRISconsole software allows an OCTANE, O2, or Indy workstation to control Origin200, Origin2000, CHALLENGE, Onyx2, and Onyx systems through one to six SCSI-based multiplexers and up to ten Ethernet-based multiplexers of the following Silicon Graphics multiplexers: ST-1600, ST-1616, ST-1620, ST-1032, EL-8, or EL-16.
 Serial cables that are ordered as separate the IRISconsole option products connect the Remote System Control port and the System Console port on each server to the multiplexer.